 3. What happens to the MLP waste after it is disposed off?

 Waste Management Rules 2016 is a comprehensive set of six different Rules covering most sectors from which waste is generated.
 It includes SWM Rules and Plastic Waste Management Rules.
 You can refer the complete set of Rules here.

-Multi-laminated packaging is the packaging used for all kinds of articles of daily consumption, wafer, biscuits, snacks, shampoos, hand wash refill, chocolates etc. The items shown in pictures below are a few examples.
+Multi-layered packaging (MLP) is the packaging used for all kinds of articles of daily consumption, wafer, biscuits, snacks, shampoos, hand wash refill, chocolates etc. The items shown in pictures below are a few examples.
 Millions of such items are consumed daily and the packaging disposed off after a single use.

 It is a modified form of plastic which makes it stronger, air tight and water tight and hence suitable for the purpose of storing many food items.
 But it is also not recyclable and has to be disposed after a single use, unlike a polythene carry bag which can theoretically be used many times over.